sphinx-software/station/README.md

 ### Using `Subscriber` & `Topic`

-In real world application, we usually cooperate an entity with channels.
+In real world application, we usually cooperate an entity with a channel.

 For example: